jxnblk/blog/src/pages/blog/design-graph.md

 Beyond a single application or site, the Design Graph is the sort of thing that can exist at a larger level across an entire organization or across multiple organizations.
 In a way, the more libraries and applications that adopt this concept, the larger the graph gets, and the more tooling we can share.
-If you're interested in helping build and shape this vision, join in on [GitHub](https://github.com/system-ui/theme-ui).
+If you're interested in helping build and shape this vision, join us on [GitHub](https://github.com/system-ui/theme-ui) or let me know what you think on [Twitter](https://twitter.com/jxnblk).

 *Thanks to John Otander for related explorations in [DesignQL][], Jina Anne for all the work on design tokens, and Diana Mounter for additional inspiration.*